 Pope John Paul II’s beautiful teaching on the "Anawim" can be foundhere:

 The great Marian canticle (Luke 1:46-50) “reveals in filigree,” as Pope Benedict XVI so beautifully teaches, “the spirituality of the biblical ‘anawim,’ that is, of those faithful who not only recognize themselves as ‘poor’ in the detachment from all idolatry of riches and power, but also in the profound humility of a heart emptied of the temptation to pride and open to the bursting in of the divine saving grace."
-It can be found here.
+Pope Benedict's General Audience can be found here.

 It was reported by CBS News on June 16, 2010 that BP's Chairman Carl-Henric Svanberg identified the Gulf of Mexico coastal residents as the "small people".
 If one seriously considers the role of the "Anawim" in God's plan, this could be taken as a compliment rather than an insult and is in-fact claimed as such by many Catholics in Louisiana that understand that in order to follow Our Lady to a closer relationship with Her Son and with The Father one must indeed be "small".